Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 460 locations in Carver County.
-Some of the locations will get fiber while some locations will get a satellite or fixed wireless connection, which does not qualify as served in the MN statute.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 373 locations in Redwood County.
+Half of the locations are slated for fiber; the rest will get a satellite or fixed wireless connection, which does not qualify as served in the MN statute.

 2025 2024 2023 2022 2021 2020 2019 2018 2017